103-09 Ichimoku Cloud Trading Strategy

-The cloud formation is unique in visually representing the market’s trend, momentum, and volatility.
-Traders use Ichimoku clouds to make buy and sell decisions and set stop-losses and target prices.
+The cloud formation uniquely represents the market’s trend, momentum, and volatility.
+Traders use Ichimoku clouds to make buy and sell decisions, set stop-losses, and target prices.

 The 5 Elements of Ichimoku Clouds